nimu77/learning-library/data-management-library/database-tools/apex/restlab/3-linking-the-rest-service-defined-in-the-first-workspace-adding-a-web-source-for-emp.md

 # Module 3: Linking the REST Service defined in the first workspace - Adding a Web Source for EMP

+In this Module, you will link the REST Endpoints defined in first workspace and create web source for the application you have created in previous module.
 ### **Part 1**: Adding Web Source for EMP

 1. Click **Shared Components**.